ml-jku/chef/index.md

 Further, we can see that the features of lower layers become more important the greater the gap to the training domain.
 This confirms the intuition that high-level features are more specific to the original domain.
 As the domain gap gets large the learner resorts to more general low-level features.

+# Outlook
+In this blog post, the cross-domain few-shot learning benchmark datasets are used to showcase the working principle of CHEF.
+But CHEF also performs well on all other tested datasets, e.g. on the *mini*Imagenet and the *tiered*Imagenet datasets.
+In our paper, we further considered 50-shot cross-domain few-shot learning settings in the field of toxicity prediction, where around 50 available measurements is a typical scenario when a new high-quality assay is introduced in drug design.
+Here, CHEF significantly outperforms all traditional approaches demonstrating great potential for applications in computational drug discovery.
+There are many more tasks few-shot tasks out where CHEF and the concept of representation fusion can be applied.
+It is up to you to test it out :)

 # Links